datatrail-jhu/00_intro/scripts/03_other_accounts_script.md

 This will bring you to a login screen where, instead of typing in your information, since you already have a Google account, just click on Sign up with Google.

-You will be prompted to choose which Google account you want to use.
+You may then be prompted to choose which Google account you want to use.
 Choose your professional Google account.

 Then, you will be brought to a screen where you will have to enter a username.
 Again, for simplicity, try to use the same username across all accounts.
 Then, click Create Account and you're all set!